doyu/elc2019/index.md

 ???
 # There are 3 areas:
-- Cloud
+- Cloud computing
-- Edge
+- Edge computing
-- Embedded
+- Embedded / IoT

-# Edge belongs to Cloud
 ---
 background-image: url(images/ecosystem_011.png)
 ???
-# In Cloud and Edge belong to web development.
+# In Cloud
 - Linux runs
 - Container
 - microservies are dynamically deployed
-- including Edge servers
 - x86_64 / ARM64
 - GB RAM / TB storage

+From computer architecture perspective, same as Edge computing

 # In Embedded
-- there are variety of MCUs
+- variety of MCUs
-- there are variety of RTOSes.
+- variety of RTOSes.
-- 500kB SRAM / 2MB FLASH
+- 500KB SRAM / 2MB FLASH
-- Linux cannot run on 1MB RAM.
+- Linux cannot run on 500KB RAM.

 ## Embedded is totally different from Web.
 ## There are many dirversities in Embedded.